Autism Therapist

 I offer a free 15-minute consultation to discuss your needs and answer any questions you may have about therapy.

-This is an opportunity to determine whether we’re a good fit.
+This is an opportunity to determine whether we’re a good fit and I am the perfect autism therapis for you.

 First Session

-Our first 50-minute session will involve a comprehensive intake.
+Yur first 50-minute session with your autism therapist will involve a comprehensive intake.
 I will learn about your history, goals, and current challenges during this time.
 We will then co-create a plan tailored to your unique needs.

 Ongoing Sessions